 In the high season, there can be a rush to find the best positions for watching gorillas, leading to a somewhat hectic experience.
 During the low season, with fewer tourists on the trail, guides can focus on accommodating your pace and preferences, allowing for a more relaxed and enjoyable trek.

 In the rainy season, mountain gorillas stay at lower slopes near the buffer zone where there is plenty of fruit.
 This means that trekking distances are shorter during the low season, saving time and energy while increasing the chances of encountering gorilla families.

-Trek Africa Tours provides excellent tour operator services throughout the year, including the low season.
+Trek Africa Expeditions provides excellent tour operator services throughout the year, including the low season.
 They can secure good rates on accommodation and transportation while also arranging gorilla trekking permits in Uganda and Rwanda, even for travelers on a budget.
 To plan your gorilla trekking experience during the low season, you can contact them at email@example.com for a low-budget quote.